luiarthur/ucsc_litreview/cytof/tex/model/sampling/sampling.md

    for $h_{jk}$, where $\Sigma_h$ is some covariance matrix to be tuned.
 2. Compute the new $z_{jk}$ (from the updated $h_{jk}$).
-3. If $z_{jk}$ is unchanged, then the proposed state for $\mus_{jk}$ is simply it's current state.
+3. If $z_{jk}$ is unchanged, then the proposed state for $\mus_{jk}$ is simply its current state.
 Otherwise, the proposed state is
    $\tmus_{jk} \sim \N(\cdot \mid \psi_j, \tau_j^2, \tilde z_{jk})$
 4. Compute the proposal density as
    $$